yochaigal/cairn/wip/2e/dungeon-seeds.md

 - Describe the dungeon's original purpose, its construction, and finally its ruination.
 - Describe the dungeon's NPCs and Factions, including their unique traits and agendas.
 - Finalize the dungeon theme.
-- Create the dungeon's rooms.
+- Create the map.
-- Create an encounter table.
+- Stock the dungeon's rooms.

 ### History